Greetings Los Angeles,

 And I can find this precious nature about the world in the whirl of a car passing by, or in the relief of an exhalation from my lungs.
 I can find it in the sight of strangers smiling at one another, or in the memory of my own moments smiling before my friends.
 I can also find it in the comfort of earbuds enclosing my eardrums, or in the sound of people chattering about in conversation as they resemble the birds chirping in the morning.
 Watching them, I know I’m just like a bird too, and that I’m just saving my song for another time to be inspired by theirs for a moment.

 Everywhere there is this moment.
 Everywhere there is a friend, or a place, or some other resource to find hope and refuge in.
-Everywhere there is life, rising from the depths of the universe in full force, and just waiting to have such energy returned.
+Everywhere there is life rising from the depths of the universe in full force, and everywhere there is something just waiting to have such energy returned.

-For this, the people of Jimbo Times can rest assured that we’re all just barely spreading our wings together.
-And that as we look up and prepare to lift off, whether in rain or in shine the sky continues to support every one of our dreams.
+And so, as I look up and prepare to lift off, whether in rain or in shine the sky continues to support my dreams.

-I can only be hopeful of how everything ahead will show this to us, but in the meantime, I thank again all those who have supported this ode to the people of Los Angeles, and send them all my support for their journeys in return.
+I can only be hopeful of how everything ahead will show this to us, but in the meantime, I thank again everyone who’s supported this ode to the people of Los Angeles.